blackmirror1980/sassdoc-theme-pixu/CONFIGURATION.md

 - Default: `{ undefined: 'General' }`

-Groups are a SassDoc configuration option, not nested inside the Herman block -- though we provide some extra functionality on top of the [SassDoc configuration][groups].
+Groups are a SassDoc configuration option, not nested inside the Pixu block -- though we provide some extra functionality on top of the [SassDoc configuration][groups].
 In addition to naming groups,